department-of-veterans-affairs/va.gov-team/products/education-careers/stem/research/wizard-update/stem-wizard-update-discovery-research-discussion-guide.md

 **Questions**
 1. What would you expect to happen when you click the green "Find your education benefits form" button?

 2. Feel free to click the button.
 What are your thoughts on this question?

-3. What would you expect to happen if you clicked each of the 3 radio buttons?
+What would you expect to happen if you clicked each of the 3 radio buttons?

+4. Have you heard of the STEM Scholarship before?

+5. How likely would you be to apply for the scholarship?

+5. Who do you think would be eligible for the STEM scholarship?

+6. Is STEM an acronym you think people will know the meaning of or is more explaination needed?

+7. How would you learn more about the scholarship and who might be eligible for it?

+7. What additional explanation would you like to see on this page?

-4. What would you expect to happen if you clicked the "Learn more about how to apply for educational benefits" link?
+8. What would you expect to happen if you clicked the "Learn more about how to apply for educational benefits" link?

 Looks like we have 5-10 minutes left, so I want to pause and give my colleagues on the phone an opportunity to ask any questions they may have.